dabliss/bliss_sd_behavior_2017/README.md

                   Repeat this process for the other delays (6 and 10).

-    Stop Point 7: In scripts/bootstrap_dog_perception.py, change sub_name to 8.
+    Stop Point 7: In scripts/bootstrap_dog_perception.py, change sub_num to 8.
                   Then run this script 1,000 times.

-                  In scripts/bootstrap_dog_wm.py, change sub_name to 8.
+                  In scripts/bootstrap_dog_wm.py, change sub_num to 8.
 Change
                   only_delay to 1.
 Then run it 1,000 times.

                   Run scripts/bootstrap_dog_wm.py for the other delays (3, 6,
                   and 10).

-                  Then repeat all the steps in this stop point for sub_names 49, 26, and 1.
+                  Then repeat all the steps in this stop point for sub_num 49, 26, and 1.

     Stop Point 8: In scripts/perform_permutation_test_dog_all_delays.py, change
-                  sub_name to 8.
+                  sub_num to 8.
 Then run this script 1,000 times.

-                  Repeat this for each of the other sub_names in the cell immediately below STOP POINT 8 in the notebook.
+                  Repeat this for each of the other sub_nums in the cell immediately below STOP POINT 8 in the notebook.

                   Repeat this process for scripts/bootstrap_dog_all.py.